6 Best E-commerce Platforms of 2025: My Review

 What I dislike about Shopify:

-• While updates are necessary, I noticed occasional lags in performance after system updates, which disrupted my workflow at times.
+• While updates are necessary, I noticed occasional lags in performance after system updates, which sometimes disrupted my workflow.
 These minor hiccups made tasks like product updates or navigation feel less fluid.

-• I found advertising integrations annoying to deal with at times due to inconsistencies in ad performance data.
-This made tracking campaign results more time-consuming and less reliable, especially when comparing metrics across platforms.
+• Shopify’s advertising integrations are useful, but inconsistencies in ad performance data made tracking campaign results more time-consuming and less reliable, especially when comparing metrics across platforms.

 What G2 users dislike about Shopify:

 Though it's easy to set up, the fees are a little high, and you are restricted as to how much you can really do without adding plug-ins.
 Depending on the type of business, their payment gateway also does not work, and you have to obtain a third-party POS.
-When issues do occur, it causes a lot of lag time as it's hard to determine the owner of the issue.
+When issues do occur, they cause a lot of lag time as it's hard to Decide the owner of the issue.

 - Shopify Review, Ishan P.